Affordable Housing Resources

 489 Potter Hill Road

 Carrowmore Community Assistance, Inc. (CCA) is a not-for-profit housing and community development organization serving the New York Capital District Region.
-We assist low-income families, neighborhoods, and communities with urban and rural planning that responds to local needs and concerns; including, affordable housing, assessment of environmental impacts, sustainable economic development.
-CCA will also provide assistance with the identification, preparation and administration of grants, low-interest loans and other sources of project funding–working to ensure that program control and resources remain within the community.
+We assist low-income families, neighborhoods, and communities with urban and rural planning that respond to local needs and concerns; including, affordable housing, assessment of environmental impacts, sustainable economic development.
+CCA will also provide assistance with the identification, preparation, and administration of grants, low-interest loans, and other sources of project funding–working to ensure that program control and resources remain within the community.